 Whatever the sector, QR codes have become a modern way to communicate more with fewer resources and yield a wide range of benefits.

 Informative: QR codes are far more than a decorative image.
 They provide organisations with the ability to give their audiences further information on a topic.
 For example, an A4 letter or postcard mailing, can only hold a certain amount of information, but by using a QR code it directs the reader to further information that may help them travel through the buyer’s journey and the decision they require.
-It allows organisations to communicate more, in less space, whilst helping build a relationship with their audience through specific call to actions.
+It allows organisations to communicate more, in less space, whilst helping build a relationship with their audience through a specific call to action.

 Actionable: Most QR codes are designed to drive actions, by taking audiences to an end destination.
 By adding QR codes to media, you are changing their dynamic, making them easily accessible and actionable all through the power of interaction.
 Whether the code is used to encourage a download, seek further information or get in touch, they drive response rates and help meet targets.